Serhiy Leshchenko

 Serhiy Leshchenko (Сергій Анатолійович Лещенко, 30 August, 1980) is a Ukrainian ex-journalist, politician and public figure, Member of Parliament (8th Ukrainian Verkhovna Rada).
-From 2002 until 2014 Leshchenko was working as a Deputy Editor-in-Chief and as a special correspondent for Ukrainska Pravda online newspaper.
+From 2002 until 2014, Leshchenko worked as a Deputy Editor-in-Chief and as a special correspondent for Ukrainska Pravda online newspaper.

 Biography

 In 2003, Leschenko graduated the Institute of Journalism at the Taras Shevchenko National University of Kyiv.
 His career in journalism began in 2000 after the probation at the news program Reporter on the Novyi Kanal channel chaired by Andriy Shevchenko.
-In September 2000, he became a correspondent of the online version of Ukrayinska Pravda.
-He continued working at the regional news department of "Novyi Kanal" until Spring 2001 while working for Ukrayinska Pravda.
+In September 2000, he became a correspondent of the online version of the newspaper Ukrainska Pravda.
+He continued working at the regional news department of "Novyi Kanal" until Spring 2001 while working for Ukrainska Pravda.
 In March 2001 he quit working for Novyi Kanal.
-In 2002 he became deputy editor-in-chief of the Ukrayinska Pravda.
+In 2002 he became deputy editor-in-chief of the Ukrainska Pravda.
 Leschenko is famous for his investigative journalism on corruption in Ukrainian politics.
 In 2010 he joined the movement "Stop Tsenzuri!" ("Stop Censorship!") aimed for the protection of free speech, prevention of censorship and obstruction of journalism in Ukraine.

 In 2012, Leschenko joined a civil movement "Chesno" aiming for transparency and accountability of government officials.
-In 2012 was studying in the United Kingdom as a part of the scholarship program of John Smith Fellowship.
-In 2013-2014 undertook an internship at the National Endowment for Democracy in Washington D.C. through the Reagan–Fascell Democracy Fellowship.
+In 2012 he studied in the United Kingdom as a part of a scholarship program of John Smith Fellowship.
+In 2013–2014 he undertook an internship at the National Endowment for Democracy in Washington D.C. through the Reagan–Fascell Democracy Fellowship.
 In 2013 he took part in the Draper Hills Summer Fellowship at Stanford University in the United States.

 In 2014, Leschenko was elected a people's deputy to the 8th Ukrainian Verkhovna Rada with the party Petro Poroshenko Bloc "Solidarity".
 He chaired a subcommittee on International Partnership and Anticorruption Law Implementation as part of the Verkhovna Rada Committee on Corruption Prevention and Counteraction.

 From 2015 to 2016, Leschenko was lecturing journalism at the Ukrainian Catholic University (Lviv) and delivering a course of lectures on anticorruption at National University of Kyiv-Mohyla Academy.

 In June 2013, Leschenko published a documentary book the "American saga of Pavlo Lazarenko" based on the US law enforcement agencies' investigation materials.
 After the Euromaidan Leschenko wrote another book the "Mezhyhirya Syndrome.
 Diagnoses of Viktor Yanukovych Ruling", which was published in September 2014.

 Since 2017, Leschenko has his video blogs live on channel "24", where he talks about the current political situation in Ukraine, opens up his political activity and presents the agenda of the modern reformists.
 Since September 2018, on the same "24", Leschenko presents the political talk show "What was this" with journalist Yevgeniya Motorevska.